stephenangelico/Merlins-Workshop/README.md

   touch ~/.ssh/authorized_keys
   ```

-- Clean out everything else in `~merlin` and mark it all read-only except `authorized_keys`
-- Put content in folder owned by primary user, as only child of root-owned directory
-- If mount point is to be on non-boot drive, add it to `/etc/fstab`
-- Ensure that account has read-only access to mount point
 - Test at this point - run `auth.pike` as root, download script on client and run
 - Lock password: `sudo usermod -U merlin`
 - Set shell to a not-shell: `sudo usermod -s /bin/true merlin`